 Once you’re confident that you know the requirements, it’s time to get those documents legalised (sometimes also known as authentication or attestation).
 Not every country follows the same process, and this applies to both the country of origin and where the documents will be presented.
 The process for Qatar usually includes the following stages:

-- Application of an Apostille by the Foreign and Commonwealth Office (FCO)
+- Application of an Apostille by the Foreign and Commonwealth & Development Office (FCDO)

 - Legalisation by the Qatar Embassy